jemmeli/angular-lab1-gettingstarted/README.md

 # angular-lab1-gettingstarted

-#it is the needed skeleton for starting a ANGULAR2 project
+-it is the needed skeleton for starting a ANGULAR2 project -just type
-#just type cd ( >>angular-lab1-gettingstarted) and then  (npm start) with CMD
+>> angular-lab1-gettingstarted
+>> npm start